kongpop10/spaceweather-timeline/README.md

 1. Click on the "⚙️ Admin" expander in the sidebar
 2. Enter your admin password and click "Login"
 3. Once authenticated, you'll have access to:
-   - **LLM Configuration**: Update the base URL and model for the LLM
+   - **LLM Configuration**: Select between Grok and OpenRouter LLM providers, and configure their settings
-   - **Data Management**: Toggle test dates, view cache status, clear cached data, and refresh data
+   - **Data Management**: View cache status, clear cached data, and refresh data
+   - **Controls**: Adjust display settings and filter event categories
    - **Logout**: End your admin session

 ## Project Structure

 - `app.py`: Main Streamlit application
 - `scraper.py`: Functions to scrape spaceweather.com
-- `llm_processor.py`: Functions to process text with Groq LLM
+- `llm_processor.py`: Functions to process text with Grok or OpenRouter LLM
 - `data_manager.py`: Functions to store and retrieve data
 - `utils.py`: Utility functions
 - `data/`: Directory where scraped and processed data is stored